mmomtchev/nobind/README.md

 m.typescript_fragment("export class CustomClass {}");
 ```

+### R-value references

+`nobind17` does not support R-value references.
+These cannot really be expressed in JavaScript because a C++ method that expects an R-value reference will have to destroy the passed value in the parent scope - something that cannot be expressed in JavaScript.

 ### Troubleshooting

 Most of the work that `nobind17` does happens during the C++ compilation of the project.
 It is at that moment that the templates will be instantiated.